sstsimulator/sst-docs/docs/guides/configuration/jsonConfigGuide.md

 * **String**: describes a value as a string
 * **Type**: describes the values for parameter names that can be any of the aforementioned types

+## Ordering Constraints

+The JSON reader streams objects and arrays iteratively in order of their discovery.
+As a result, there are number of ordering constraints that must be adhered to in order to successfully parse and create the SST configuration graph from JSON.
+We denote the ordering constraints as follows:
+* `statistics_group` must appear *after* `components`.
+The `statistics_group` reference component objects that must be present in the SST config graph
+* For each `component` or `subcomponent` object, the `name` and `type` values must appear before any other values.
+This ensures that the parser can create the component or subcomponet objects before adding parameters or statistics values to the resident config graph object.

 ## JSON Configuration Format

 ```json